DominicMonares/spp-account-wide/README.md

 ## Usage:
 ### For Users
+*Account-wide not yet merged into SPP Classics main branch, please use outside of menu for now*

 If using outside of the spp-classics repack menu:
 - Ensure that database is running
 - Run .exe file